 Do you represent a non-profit organization focused on technology, education, and/or economic development?
 Contact us to learn how you can become a TAG Community Partner.
 If approved, you’ll receive TAG membership and sponsorship benefits for just doing the things you do as a partner of TAG.
-Benefits include unlimited job board access as an employer, complimentary tickets to TAG events, and promotion of your own events and announcements.
+Benefits include unlimited job board access as an employer, complimentary tickets to TAG events, promotion of your own events and announcements, and FREE technology consulting.
 Let’s do the things we do better together.

 Become a TAG Community Partner